ReefAlturki/EDA_Project/MVP.md

 <img src="https://github.com/ReefSA/EDA_Project/blob/main/photo1.png" width="800" height="300">

 This figure shows the most crowded stations in Brooklyn when the crime rate is high from 12 until 22.

-The next step is to ingest the data into a cloud database and apply the same analysis steps performed earlier.